RomadHolding/blockchain/README.md

 ## 1.4.
 ROMAD DLT requirements

   1. **The more tx/s, the better.
 Low latency.** tx/s is important in the commercial applications.
-ROMAD team does not forsee the significant amounts within the transactions in the near future so that the latency is not that important.
-However we want to keep it as low as possible.
+We believe our transactions are not going to transfer the significant amount of tokens in the near future so that the latency is not that important.
+However, we want to keep it as low as possible.
   2. ROMAD DLT is **resilent to the bad nodes**.
 These include the malicious ones as well.
   3. **Bit rate on writes**.
 ROMAD's ledger is to contain the malware data on the Stage I, so the write speed is very important.
   4. **Disk space**.
 The less, the better.